seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 The first three lines of this file look normal, then things get interesting!
-The line between `<<<<<<< HEAD` and `=======` shows the version of the conflicted line between on the current branch.
+The line between `<<<<<<< HEAD` and `=======` shows the version of the conflicted line on the current branch.
 In Git terminology the `HEAD` represents the most recent commit on the branch which is currently checked out (which is `master` in this case).
 The line between `=======` and `>>>>>>> update-readme` shows the version of the line on the `update-readme`